sharonxnguyen/sharonnguyen/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Sharon Nguyen.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+🔍 studying statistics and data science in school
+🌱 learning creativity and empathy in life
+🐳 enjoys movies, tv shows (american tv, kdrama, anime), YouTube, fashion, beauty

 What else do you need?